tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/日志采集/LogListener 采集/采集文本日志/配置时间格式_intl_en.md

 CLS requires a time attribute for each log so that the system can manage the data by the time dimension.
 When logs are collected using LogListener, the time attribute can be configured using two methods:

-- Default method: Use LogListener collection time as the time attribute.
+- Default method: use LogListener collection time as the time attribute.
-- Custom method: Use a time field in the log content as the time attribute.
+- Custom method: use a time field in the log content as the time attribute.
 In this method, you need to configure a time parsing format.

 >?
 The time precision of LogListener collection is millisecond.
 Therefore, the time parsing format needs to be accurate to milliseconds.
 If the time specified in the required format is less than 1 millisecond, 0 is automatically filled in.
 >